Floofies/Differentia.js/CONTRIBUTING.md

 Property|Data Type|Description
 ---|---|---
 `interface`|Function|The interface function revealed by `module.exports` and the global `differentia` namespace, to be exposed to and directly run by the end-user.
 The function must contain a call to `runStrategy`, supplying it's parent object as the first parameter.
-`entry`|Function|(*Optional*) A Call-With-Current-State callback to run with the first iterator state, only once.
-This function cannot return values.
+`entry`|Function|(*Optional*) A Call-With-Current-State callback to run once on the first iteration.
+This function cannot return anything.
+Initial set-up code should be run in this function.
 `main`|Function|A Call-With-Current-State callback to run on every iteraton.
 If this function returns something other than `undefined`, it will be returned to the user's caller.
+`done`|Function|(*Optional*) A Call-With-Current-State callback to run on the last iteration.
+It recieves the return value of `main` as its second argument.
+If this function returns something other than `undefined`, it will be returned to the user's caller; otherwise, the value returned by `main` will be returned to the user's caller.
+`error`|Function|(*Optional*) A Call-With-Current-State callback to run when an error thrown.
+It recieves the `Error` object as its second argument.
+If this function returns something other than `undefined`, it will be returned to the user's caller.

-`entry` and `main` recieve a single `state` argument, the iterator state flyweight Object, which is a single object the iterator actively mutates per-iteration.
+`entry`, `main`, `done`, and `error` all recieve a `state` object as their first parameter, which is the iterator's state flyweight object; a single object which the iterator actively mutates per-iteration.
 See documentation for *Search Algorithm Iterators* in `README.md` for more information.

 ---

-Your Strategy's `interface` function must call `runStrategy` to use search iterators:
+Your Strategy's `interface` function must call `runStrategy` if it needs to use the search iterators:

 ### `runStrategy`